rgjacobx2/aboutme/README.md

 I also play the Piano 🎹 occasionally.

 ## Conclusion
-If you do ❤️ what you see, drop a message and tell me what you do and like.
+If you do ❤️ what you see, drop a message 💬 on any of the profiles you may have encountered.
+Tell me about yourself. 👈🏽
+What do you do? 🤷🏽‍♂️
+What do you like? 👨🏻‍🎨

+Maybe someday we could build a humble empire 🏰
+There is never one oyster shell 🐚 by the seashore.